 As an issuer of municipal debt, the Authority uses its website to communicate to the bond market, rating agencies, and other stakeholders while also providing sufficient resources for client agencies and legislative offices.
 Like most state agencies, the Authority is challenged with organizing vast amounts of resources on its website related to its financing programs, processes, outstanding debt, and a multitude of statutorily required reports and links.
-The Authority will continue to seek additional ways to improve the Authority's customers experience when visiting its website.
+The Authority will continue to seek additional ways to enhance the Authority's customers experience when visiting its website.

-Survey results from 2012 indicate the highest percentage of customers to date responding as being familiar with the Authority's complaint handling process.
-In 2014, the percentage decreased to below 50% of customers responding to the survey indicating familiarity with this aspect of the Authority's business practice and the results in 2016 is trending upward to over 61%.
-Below is a chart reflecting 5 biennia of historical responses from customers on complaint handling awareness.
+Prior to 2018, the highest percentage of customers to date responding as being familiar with the Authority's complaint handling process was a combined 76.19% in 2012.
+In 2014, the percentage decreased to below 50% of customers responding to the survey indicating familiarity with this aspect of the Authority's business practice and the results peaked in 2018 to a combined 88.89%.
+Below is a chart reflecting five biennia of historical responses from customers on complaint handling awareness.

-These results indicate that the percentage of customers familiar with the complaint handling process has increased dramatically since 2008, but the Authority has not received any formal complaints since the implementation of its complaint handling process in 2000.
-In an effort to increase familiarity with this portion of the agency's business practice, the Authority's Compact with Texans continues to be included in the distribution its Customer Satisfaction Survey, including the 2016 survey distribution.
-Customers have previously commented on their lack of familiarity with the Authority's complaint handling process because they have no reason to file a complaint.
-Since inception of this process in 2002 following the adoption of its Compact with Texans, a complaint has not been filed with the Authority.
+The above results indicate that the percentage of customers familiar with the complaint handling process has increased in the last two biennia from previous years; however, it should be noted that the Authority has not received any formal complaints since the implementation of its complaint handling process in 2000.
+In an effort to increase familiarity with this portion of the agency's business practice, the Authority's Compact with Texans continues to be included in the distribution of its Customer Satisfaction Survey, including the 2018 survey distribution.
+Following the adoption of its Compact with Texans, a complaint has not been filed with the Authority.